Annalisa Piras: Journalism career

-In 2013 Piras and Bill Emmott founded the Wake Up Foundation, with the aim to raise public awareness about the current state and decline of the Western Societies through film and storytelling.

-In 2013 they launched the campaign Wake Up Europe! to foster political debate and citizen's participation about the greatest challenges facing Europe.
-The Wake Up Europe Campaign has since been organising hundreds of documentary screenings and debates across the world, from the Italian Parliament, Montecitorio to a small town hall in Denmark or prestigious universities such as Oxford or Cambridge, the campaign has engaged thousands of citizens fostering informed debates about the future of our societies.
+In 2013, Piras and Bill Emmott founded the Wake Up Foundation, with the aim of raising public awareness about the current state and decline of Western Societies through film and storytelling.
+In 2013, they launched the campaign Wake Up Europe! to foster political debate and citizens' participation about the greatest challenges facing Europe.
+The Wake Up Europe Campaign has since been organising hundreds of documentary screenings and debates across the world, from the Italian Parliament, Montecitorio, to a small town hall in Denmark or prestigious universities such as Oxford or Cambridge; the campaign has engaged thousands of citizens, fostering informed debates about the future of our societies.